 Memory-plane #5 has been replaced by a new plane which will be called memory-plane #6.
-The presentains MF-1326, F291 cores and is much smaller than the other 16x16 planes that have been built.
-It is only 1 3/4-inch square.
+This for plane contains MF=1526, F291 cores and is much smaller than the other 16x16 planes that have been built.
+It is only 1 3/4inch square.
 The previous 16x16 planes containing F291 cores were 3-inch square.
 Plane #6 is operating in a satisfactory manner, and the signal to noise ratio is about the same as that of plane #4.